 Acclaimed painter Ned Mueller has some fascinating thoughts about the origins of this popular practice called the “Quick Draw.”
 We think you’ll enjoy this >>>

 As plein air competitions and festivals continue to spring up around the country, more and more artists are being exposed to “Quick Draws”—a competition that asks artists to complete an entire piece within a defined timeframe, typically 90-120 minutes.
-Usually attended by hundreds, the Quick Draw offers artists a chance to wow audiences with a range of creative skills under difficult time-constraints, including drawing, composition, color theory, and much more.
-Recently, artist Ned Mueller captured First Place during the Quick Draw competition at Paint the Peninsula in Port Angeles, Washington, which sparked in him some thoughts about the point and history of the practice.
+Usually attended by hundreds, the Quick Draw offers artists a chance to wow audiences with a range of creative skills under difficult time constraints, including drawing, composition, color theory, and much more.
+Artist Ned Mueller captured First Place during the Quick Draw competition at Paint the Peninsula in Port Angeles, Washington (2017), which sparked in him some thoughts about the point and history of the practice.

-“I had intended to do a drawing for the Quick Draw in other events, but finally decided to do it at Paint the Peninsula this year.
+“I had intended to do a drawing for the Quick Draw in other events, but finally decided to do it at Paint the Peninsula in 2017.
 I plan on doing more!
-In my winning drawing, I actually decided to sketch the artists themselves, who weren’t moving around that much themselves and, with some great clothing and hats, made for an interesting composition.
-It took my less than an hour to complete and I also did another in the timeframe!”
+In my winning drawing, I actually decided to sketch the artists themselves, who weren’t moving around that much and, with some great clothing and hats, made for an interesting composition.
+It took me less than an hour to complete and I also did another in the timeframe!”